nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-WithdrawalNoticeAcceptResponse/adw-message-bundle-1.md

 For more information about message profiles visit the [Profiling FHIR] and for resource Metadata visit [Base Resource Definitions].

-The various downloads (including Schema files) and reference implementations are available on [FHIR website].
+The various downloads (including Schema files) and reference implementations are available on the [FHIR website].

 [Profiling FHIR]: http://hl7.org/fhir/DSTU2/profiling.html
 [FHIR website]: http://hl7.org/fhir/DSTU2/index.html